Connect with us

 “Negotiations between the two governments are ongoing and there is hope that they will yield something positive,” he added.

-Oil giant Total E&P (SA) had pushed for a similar pipeline deal to Juba where it already operates as means of cutting costs to move crude oil to the Mombasa refinery.
+Oil giant Total E&P (SA) had pushed for a similar pipeline deal to Juba where it already operates as a means of cutting costs to move crude oil to the Mombasa refinery.

 Launched in 2012, the LAPSSET corridor project is one of East Africa’s major infrastructure projects that is expected to spur economic growth for the countries involved.

-The project involves the construction of 6-km of berthing docks at Lamu, 1,720km of railway lines, 1,300km of oil pipelines, highways, airports and an oil refinery.
-It is expected to handle petroleum products from Kenya, Southern Sudan, Uganda and Ethiopia.
+The project involves the construction of 6 km of berthing docks at Lamu, 1,720km of railway lines, 1,300km of oil pipelines, highways, airports, and an oil refinery.
+It is expected to handle petroleum products from Kenya, Southern Sudan, Uganda, and Ethiopia.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.